yaojiqian/Swift-Programming-Learning/README.md

 ### Performing Non-UI Related Tasks
 For any task that doesn’t involve the UI, you can use **global concurrent queues** in GCD.
 These allow either *synchronous* or *asynchronous* execution.
 But synchronous execution does not mean your program waits for the code to finish before continuing.
 It simply means that the *concurrent queue* will wait until your task has finished before it continues to the next block of code on the queue.

+### Performing Tasks After a Delay
+asyncAfter need a deadline time, not the time interval.
+So the deadline parameter should be a future time point. example:
+	let deadLine = DispatchTime.now() + DispatchTimeInterval.seconds(10)